mojolicious/mojo.js/docs/Introduction.md

 app.start();
 ```

-Thake a look at the [Cheatsheet](Cheatsheet.md) to get a more complete overview of what properties and methods are
+Take a look at the [Cheatsheet](Cheatsheet.md) to get a more complete overview of what properties and methods are
 available.

 ## JSON